Nyarmith/CPP_Algorithms/Problems/a2oj_ladders/lt1300/README.md

 Problem 51 is important for hammering in the equivalence of two basic concepts.

+Problem 55 is very open-ended for mega-clever soltuions

 I feel like I should do 71 in a more elegant way.